entropitor/yabar/README.md

 [Übersicht](https://github.com/felixhageloh/uebersicht) widget status bar for yabai in Powerline style.

+This is forked from [powerbar](https://github.com/ajdnik/powerbar).
+Thanks for the initial work.

 ## Installation

 1. Clone this repo to your Übersicht widgets directory.